 NOTE: If you want to try traditional japanning, here is a very very good series, http://lumberjocks.com/JayT/blog/series/5621

 One other note, some Dupli paint suggest baking it on.
 Be careful heating cast.
 I’d hate to hear you warped your plane repainting it.
 What I link to above does not have any baked on requirements.

 Mask off all of the machined surfaces before painting.
 This is tough stuff to remove after it is cured.
 I recommend removing the tape about an hour after the last coat goes on.
 Pull the tape off at an acute angle to the surface so it doesn’t pull the paint away.
 If you wait until it is fully cured, the paint edges won’t be as sharp.

-I try to paint the frog and base together just to save time.
+I try to paint the frog and base at the same time just to save time.

 I may take the fork off if it comes apart easily.
 I paint the fork as well.
 Most of the time I will leave it intact instead of risking breaking the frog when taking it off.

 Be careful.
 Some of the pins are peened especially on Sargent made planes.
 It is pretty easy to break the casting if you are not careful removing the pin.

 Next Polish the sides of the base.
 You can use a belt sander if it needs it, but be very careful.
 It’s easy to go to far to quick.
 I have done a few by hand sanding, but I find most can be cleaned up well enough with the wire wheel.
 It really depends on how much shine you’re looking to get.
 I like the flat luster from the wire wheel.

 Run the wire wheel with the lines in the sides.
 If the plane is earlier with the lines, I still recommend running the wheel in a horizontal direction.
 (Don’t use a wheel course enough to scratch the plane.
 Always test it and don’t apply aggressive pressure.